NSO-developer/nso-gitbook/development/connected-topics/encryption-keys.md

 1. Read the configuration from the environment.
 2. Read encryption keys.
-3. Write encryption keys or the error on standard output.
+3. Write encryption keys (or error on standard output).

 The value of `/ncs-config/encrypted-strings/external-keys/command-argument` is available in the command as the environment variable `NCS_EXTERNAL_KEYS_ARGUMENT`.
 The value of this configuration is only used by the configured command.